jofrysutanto/windsor-doc/docs/configurations.md

 Defaults to `index.yaml`

 ### parser
-Instantiable parser class, used to read each fields definition file.
+Instantiable parser class used to read each fields definition file.

 Defaults to `\Windsor\Parser\YamlParser`

 ### rules
-Array of transformation rules when transforming `fields` and `groups`.
+An array of transformation rules when transforming `fields` and `groups`.
-You may also use `acf-windsor/config/rules` filter to modify only these rules, if preferred.
+You may also use `acf-windsor/config/rules` filter to modify only these rules if preferred.

 For more information, refer to [Transformation Rules](/rules)